catay/OneVsOne/README.txt

    It would be much nicer if it was a configuration option, that way everybody can decide which /command he wants for is server setup.

+ * Seems not the compile on the windows platform because of strcmp/strcasecmp functions.

 Credits:
 ========